-Theresa Stadheim is a registered patent attorney and an associate at Schwegman, Lundberg & Woessner, P.A.
-Theresa’s practice involves writing and prosecuting patent applications in the areas of cloud computing, wireless technologies, computer architecture, medical devices, and printing devices.
-She is a 2010 graduate the University of Minnesota Law School and received her Bachelor’s Degree in electrical engineering from Norwich University, with an emphasis in microcontroller-based design.
-Prior to becoming an attorney, Theresa worked as a software engineer.
+Theresa Stadheim is a registered patent attorney at Schwegman Lundberg & Woessner, P.A.
+Theresa’s practice involves writing and prosecuting patent applications in the areas of wireless technologies, military and government technology, cryptographic and secure systems, computer architecture and programming, memory devices, and oil and gas industry technologies.
+She is a 2010 graduate the University of Minnesota Law School and received her Bachelor’s Degree in electrical engineering from Norwich University.
+Prior to becoming an attorney, Theresa worked for as a designer of electrical, software, and firmware systems for leading companies in the automotive industry and in the printing industry.
 Theresa is a Microsoft Certified Solutions Developer with certification in C++, C#, SQL Server, and System Architecture.
+She is on the Standards and Open Source Committee of the American Intellectual Property Law Association (AIPLA).

-In her spare time she enjoys jogging, golfing, and reading.
+In her spare time she enjoys golfing and soccer.
 Theresa is also a ham radio operator with call sign NS9C.

 Rambus, N-Data, and the FTC: Creating Efficient Incentives in Patent Holders and Optimizing Consumer Welfare in Standards-Setting Organizations, 19 Alb.
 L.J.
 Sci. & Tech.
 483 (2009)